colmap/colmap/doc/cli.rst

 - ``model_converter``: Convert the COLMAP export format to another format, such as PLY or NVM.

+- ``model_merger``: Attempt to merge two disconnected reconstructions, if they have common registered images.

 - ``color_extractor``: Extract mean colors for all 3D points of a model.

 - ``vocab_tree_builder``: Create a vocabulary tree from a database with